 Your booking is safe with Virgin Holidays

 Exclusive to Virgin Holidays’ guests and you’ll be treated especially well by the friendly, helpful staff here.
-The rooms are spacious, overlook the beach and out to sea, and the bath tub is perfect for a romantic soak for 2.
-You’ve got 2 beaches to choose from, 1 on the calm lagoon side, where you can also try your hand at a wide range of free water sports, and the other benefiting from refreshing ocean breezes to cool you as you soak up the rays.
-Coco’s restaurant has an airy, spacious feel and overlooks the beach, serving excellent buffets and à la carte meals.
+The rooms are spacious, overlook the beach and out to sea, and the bath tub on ground floor rooms only is perfect for a romantic soak for 2.
+You’ve got 2 beaches to choose from, 1 on the calm bay side, where you can also try your hand at a wide range of free non-motorised water sports, and the other benefiting from refreshing ocean breezes to cool you as you soak up the rays.
+Coco’s restaurant has an airy, spacious feel and overlooks the beach, serving an excellent all day menu with à la carte meals.
 Its bar is the perfect spot to seek some shade during the day or enjoy a relaxing pre-dinner drink as the sun goes down.
 Children are in their element here as the kids’ club is great fun – parents will appreciate the break to enjoy a game of tennis or perhaps pump some iron in the fitness centre.
 Obviously, lounging around the pool terrace at Coco’s drinking a coconut crush is another option, especially if topping up your tan is high on your holiday ‘to do’ list!

-On Coco Beach at the southeast tip of the island.
-A separate wing of the popular St James’s Club Hotel, enjoying use of their facilities as described below.
+On Coco's Beach at the southeast tip of the island.
+A separate wing of the popular St James’s Club & Villas, enjoying use of their facilities as described below.
 Transfer time from airport: 45 min.Larger Map

 72 rooms on 2 floors in 3 buildings with no lifts.
-All have balcony/terrace overlooking the beach and sea, air-conditioning, satellite TV, coffee maker, fridge and safety deposit box.
+All have balcony/terrace overlooking the beach and sea, air-conditioning, satellite TV, coffee maker, small fridge and safety deposit box.
 Standard Rooms are located upstairs on the 1st floor and have a balcony, shower only, 1 king-size bed plus rollaway (on request), sleeping max or 3 adults, or 2 adults and 2 children.
 There are no interconnecting Standard Rooms.